8.3 - Child Support

 A final order establishing child support will contain the following:

-When the final order is filed, it should be accompanied by a confidential statement with social security number (SSN) of each party and child, and an immediate income withholding order (See 9.9 Enforcement – Wage Withholding).
+When the final order is filed, it should be accompanied by a confidential statement with the social security number (SSN) of each party and child, and an immediate income withholding order (See 9.9 Enforcement – Wage Withholding).

 Note: Confidential statements are filed with the Clerk of District Court and may only be inspected by the parties and their attorneys, the Wyoming IV-D Child Support program, and other persons if permitted by court order.